Week Three

 Day #19: Weave Collective Dreams of “The Better”

-01 Learn At Food Solutions New England, we believe that vision and imagination are powerful forces for change in food and other systems that can help us forge paths to the bigger and better “we” that is desired by so many.
-The stories we take in and share about what is possible can have real impact and ripples!
-In this spirit, we invite you to watch and/or listen to two short segments of a video from a talk given by Penobscot educator, author and attorney Sherri Mitchell (Weh’na Ha’mu Kwasset) on her book Sacred Instructions: Indigenous Wisdom
+01 Learn At Food Solutions New England, we believe that vision and imagination are powerful tools for change in food and other systems that can help us forge paths to the bigger and better “we” that is desired by so many.
+As we explored in yesterday’s prompt, the stories we take in and share about what is possible for ourselves and others can have real impact and ripples!
+In this spirit, we invite you to watch and/or listen to two short segments of a video from a talk given by Penobscot educator, author and attorney Sherri Mitchell

 -